smoorg/invoice-maker/README.md

 ## Getting started

+1. invoice-maker uses `$XDG_CONFIG/invoice-maker` as default configuration directory.
+If you want to change that behavior check [man/](man/) for more info how.
-1. For the time being all you need lies in `/templates` folder on the root of this project.
+1. For the time being all you need to customize lies in `/templates` folder on the root of this project.
 Content of it is supposed to land in `~/.config/invoice-maker` and be modified as necessary.
 1. After initial run please go to `Config` and specify where your printed invoices should land to i.e. `/home/user/Documents/invoices`.
 Please also make sure you have write privileges to that folder.

 ## Keys